 Specifically, this master programme equips students with in-depth mastery of statistical and qualitative techniques to analyse social trends.
 The methodology courses of the first year have a strong applied orientation, as they entail the active participation of students in laboratory activities and seminars (e.g. learning how to design a questionnaire, building a web-survey, learning how to use statistical softwares, carrying out in-depth interviews and focus groups).

 The master has a strong international orientation.
-The courses are taught in English, students are funded to spend study periods abroad, and we have two double degree agreements with the prestigious universities of Pompeu Fabra (Barcelona, Spain) and Tilburg (the Netherlands), as well as a joint degree in cultural sociology with the universities of Graz, Zadar and Brno.
+The courses are taught in English, students are funded to spend study periods abroad in European and non European countries, and we have double degree agreements with the prestigious universities of Pompeu Fabra (Barcelona, Spain), Tilburg (the Netherlands), Bamberg (Germany), Katholische Universität Eichstätt-Ingolstadt (Germany), Higher School of Economics National Research University St. Petersburg (Russia), as well as a double degree with the universities of Karls-Franzens-Universität Graz (Austria), Masaryk University (Czech Republic) in the framework of the Cultural Sociology Degree.

 The first year is entirely devoted to methodology courses offered to all students that cover not only sociological methods, but also methods for historical and political research.
 The second year covers two clusters of substantive courses in: